metafacture/metafacture-tutorial/04_FIX-Path.md

 title.lang
 ```

-If you want to create xml then you need to map to this structure too.
+If you want to create xml with attributes then you need to map to this structure too.